 (ONR), Air Force Office of Scientific Research

 (DTRA), Defense Advanced Research Projects Agency

 (DARPA), Army Research Office

 Information on hotel and logistics is provided in the Location and Travel

-It is anticipated that a limited number of diversity and travel scholarships will be available on a competitive basis to students who are presenting papers.
+It is anticipated that a limited number of travel scholarships will be available on a competitive basis to students who are presenting papers.
 Additional information will be provided soon.

 Follow us on Facebook, Twitter and LinkedIn to receive updates.